Frequently asked questions

-If you are a Tier 4 student on an undergraduate or postgraduate taught (Master's) course and have been informed that you are required to resit an exam/multiple exams before you will be permitted to proceed to the next stage of your study, then the information on this webpage is relevant to you.
+If you are a student enrolled on an undergraduate or postgraduate taught (Master's) course, hold a Student Visa (or Tier 4 visa) and have been informed that you are required to resit an exam/multiple exams before you will be permitted to proceed to the next stage of your study, then the information on this webpage is relevant to you.

 If you have only just been informed that you are required to resit an exam(s) and your status is currently, or is about to be changed to, 'Resit without Residence', you should read the information on this webpage carefully along with the information on 'Withdrawals and Breaks in Study' and take the appropriate actions.

 Please remember that you are expected to spend your period of 'Resit without Residence' (or Temporary Withdrawal) outside of the UK, unless you switch to a different visa category.

 Once you leave the UK you should not attempt to re-enter the UK with your original Student (or Tier 4) visa, as this break in study will have been reported to the Home Office UK Visas & Immigration and it is likely that action will have been taken to curtail (cut short) your visa.

 The UKVI considers examinations to be engagement with study, therefore, you must hold suitable immigration permission which permits study in order to sit an examination, even if only entering the UK for a short period of time.

 Suitable type of visas for resitting exams include:

 - A Student Visa (formerly known as Tier 4) sponsored by the University of Warwick (if you are eligible)

 - Any other UK immigration permission which permits study.